How MiracleAPI and MiracleGate compare to alternatives

 | Migration friction | High — full rewrite per provider | Medium — new flow per connection | Medium — clients must adopt gateway API | Low — adapter preserves existing contract |

-| Maintenance model | Manual updates when provider APIs change | Manual flow updates per change | Provider-side maintenance | Self-healing adapters that auto-adjust to API changes |
+| Maintenance model | Manual updates when provider APIs change | Manual flow updates per change | Orchestrator maintains providers on their schedule — weeks of waiting in their backlog queue | Self-healing adapters that auto-adjust to API changes |

-Miracle Gateway as payment infrastructure
+MiracleGate as payment infrastructure

-Miracle Gateway combines reverse-compatible APIs, conversational operations, and a liability-aware ledger.
+MiracleGate combines reverse-compatible APIs, conversational operations, and a liability-aware ledger.
 It covers more surface area than an orchestration-only layer and provides more flexibility than a legacy gateway.

-| Dimension | Legacy / Custom | iPaaS | Orchestration Layer | MiracleAPI / Gateway |
+| Dimension | Legacy / Custom | iPaaS | Orchestration Layer | MiracleGate |

 |---|---|---|---|---|

-| Integration model | Client adapts to gateway API | N/A — not a gateway | Routes traffic, client uses standard contract | Reverse-compatible — adapts to client's existing API |
+| Integration model | Client adapts to gateway API | N/A — not a gateway | Client rewrites to orchestrator's API.
+New orchestrator = new integration | Reverse-compatible — adapts to client's existing API |

 When to use what

-Choose MiracleAPI if you need to:
+Choose MiracleAPI if you:

 Frequently asked questions